Utlendingsdirektoratet/terraform-azurerm-avm-ptn-alz-connectivity-hub-and-spoke-vnet/README.md

     - `is_default` - (Optional) Indicates this is the default IP configuration.
 This must always be `true` for the legacy configuration.
 If not specified will be `true`.
     - `public_ip_config` - (Optional) An object with the following fields:
       - `name` - (Optional) The name of the public IP configuration.
 If not specified will use `pip-fw-{vnetname}`.
+      - `resource_group_name` - (Optional) The name of the resource group where the public IP should be created.
+If not specified will use the parent resource group of the virtual network.
       - `zones` - (Optional) A list of availability zones to use for the public IP configuration.
 If not specified will be `null`.
       - `ip_version` - (Optional) The IP version to use for the public IP configuration.
 Possible values include `IPv4`, `IPv6`.
 If not specified will be `IPv4`.
       - `sku_tier` - (Optional) The SKU tier to use for the public IP configuration.
 Possible values include `Regional`, `Global`.
 If not specified will be `Regional`.